2i2c-org/team-compass/projects/managed-hubs/incidents/process.md

    See [](incidents:create-report) for more information.

 [^note-on-delegation]: If you cannot find somebody to take on this work, or feel uncomfortable delegating, the {role}`Technology Lead` should help you, and is empowered to delegate on your behalf.

+## Handing off Incident Responder status

+During an incident, it may be necessary to designate another person to be the Incident Responder.
+For example, if it is getting late in the current IC's time zone, they feel burnt out from leading the incident response, or there is someone with better visibility or experience to be the Incident Responder.
+This is encouraged and expected, especially for more complex or longer incidents!

+To designate another team member as the Incident Responder, follow these steps:

+1. **Confirm with them** that they are able and willing to serve as the Incident Responder
+2. **Reassign the incident on PagerDuty** to the new Responder